River City Science Academy

 River City Science Academy (RCSA) is Charter School in Jacksonville, Florida, part of the Duval County School District.
 The school currently has six locations in Jacksonville being Southeast, Intracoastal, Innovation, Mandarin, Elementary and, Middle High and is known for its focus on STEM curriculum.

 School grades

 RCSA Middle-High currently has an "A" as of 2019 on the Florida School Accountability Grading Scale.

 RCSA Elementary currently has an "A" as of 2019 on the Florida School Accountability Grading Scale.

-RCSA Mandarin currently has an "A" as of 2019 on the Florida School Accountability Grading Scale.
+RCSA Mandarin currently has an "A" as of 2025 on the Florida School Accountability Grading Scale.

-RCSA Innovation currently has a "B" as of 2019 on the Florida School Accountability Grading Scale.
+RCSA Innovation currently has a "A" as of 2025 on the Florida School Accountability Grading Scale.

-RCSA Southeast currently has an "A" as of 2024 on the Florida School Accountability Grading Scale.
+RCSA Southeast currently has an "A" as of 2025 on the Florida School Accountability Grading Scale.

 Academic programs

 RCSA offers degree programs to its students including the gifted program, dual enrollment classes through Florida State College at Jacksonville and University of North Florida, the AP Capstone program, and multiple CTE electives, and debate.
 The debate team that they have is one that was created three years ago.
 They had multiple placements in the FCDI state debate championship, for both their middle and high school teams.